Most coworking owners and operators start selling their space only once it’s built, furnished, and ready to use.

 That’s why the coworking owners and operators who find immediate success are the ones who pre-sell their space before it’s even opened.

-Pre-selling is extremely useful, but also tricky to pull off because you’re effectively asking people to buy something that doesn’t exist yet.
-To help you out, we’ve gathered 11 proven best practices for pre-selling your coworking space, based on our experience of working with 2000+ flexible spaces all over the world.
+Pre-selling a coworking space means signing up members and collecting commitments before the doors open, so you have revenue and a community waiting on day one.
+It’s useful but tricky to pull off, because you’re effectively asking people to buy something that doesn’t exist yet.
+To help you out, we’ve gathered 11 proven best practices for pre-selling your coworking space, based on our experience working with 2,500+ flexible spaces all over the world.

 We’ve also separated these best practices into two stages: